os-cillation/easyfpga-sdk-java/wiki/cores/can.md

 # CAN Wrapper
 A wrapper for including a CAN-Bus controller.
-Due to the patents owned by Bosch, the sources of this core are not deployed with the easyFPGA SDK.
-The sources can be downloaded at [opencores.org](http://opencores.org).
+Due to the patents owned by Bosch, the sources of this core are not included in the easyFPGA SDK.
+The sources have to be downloaded at [opencores.org](http://opencores.org).
 Note that for commercial use, the purchase of a CAN protocol license is required.

 ## Setup

 1. Create an account and login at [opencores.org](http://opencores.org)
-2. Navigate to the can controller's project page (projects -> communication controller -> can protocol controller)
+2. Navigate to the can controllers project page (projects -> communication controller -> can protocol controller)
 3. Download the cores RTL written in Verilog
 4. Extract the archive to an arbitrary directory
-5. Set the `CAN_SOURCES` entry in your [configuration file](../configuration.md) to this directory
+5. Set the `CAN_SOURCES` entry in your [configuration file](../configuration.md) to the directory containing the Verilog sources

 You should now be able to use the can controller.